Flow Matching is Adaptive to Manifold Structures

-\item \textbf{Continuity in $t$:} The map $t\mapsto v_*(\x,t)$ is continuous for every fixed $x$; \end{itemize} then there exists a unique solution $X_t$ to \eqref{eq: FM} (see, e.g., \cite{coddington1955theory}).
-Alternatively, under the weaker Carath\'eodory conditions, where $v_*(t,\x)$ is measurable in $t$ and locally Lipschitz in $\x$, one can still guarantee the existence (although uniqueness may fail) of solutions.
+\item \textbf{Continuity in $t$:} The map $t\mapsto v^\star(\x,t)$ is continuous for every fixed $\x$; \end{itemize} then there exists a unique solution $X_t$ to \eqref{eq: FM} on $[0,1)$ (see, e.g., \citet{coddington1955theory}).
+The Lipschitz constant $L_t$ is allowed to depend on $t$ and may diverge as $t \to 1$; this is handled in our framework through early stopping at $t = 1 - \bar{t}$. }

 Note that for a solution to exist, the minimizer must exhibit well-behaved properties-specifically, it should be Lipschitz in space and continuous in time.
 We enforce these properties is by restricting the search space \(\mathcal{U}\), ensuring that the candidate functions adhere to the desired regularity conditions.